byte55/ltcrabbit-status-chrome-addon/readme.md

 The data will be loaded on opening.
 You can force a refresh via clicking on the Refresh-Button ;)

+You like this addon?
+Just done to my LTC Account: Lgz2mD58KDy7ZRYnfkRGt6AFeKbED9ZEQs

 Install
 ==========